 |National average cost||$90|

-The total average cost rate for plumbers ranges from $45 to $200 an hour, but most pay between $75 and $130 an hour.
+The total average cost rate for plumbers ranges from $45 to $200 an hour, but most pay between $75 and $150 an hour.
+The hourly rate of an apprentice is lower.
+However, remember that they should be supervised by a journeyman or master plumber.
+Although you hire an apprentice, you will usually pay the hourly rate of the supervisor.
 Costs vary by region and how busy the plumbers are, with slow times having lower rates than busier times.

 |Apprentice||$20 - $40|